MercuryWorkshop/wisp-protocol/protocol.md

 It is up to the server implementation to interpret the prefix.
 It may be ignored, or used for gatekeeping in order to establish password-based authentication.

 ### Establishing a Websocket Connection
 The client must establish the connection by performing a standard websocket handshake.
-The `Sec-WebSocket-Protocol` header must be set to `wisp-v1`.
-If this protocol header is mismatched between the server and the client, the connection cannot proceed.
+The `Sec-WebSocket-Protocol` header does not need to be set.

 Immediately after a websocket connection is established, the server must send a CONTINUE packet containing the initial buffer size for each stream.
-The stream ID for this packet must be set to 0.
+The stream ID for this packet must be set to 0, which corresponds to the version of the Wisp protocol (0 means Wisp v1).
 The client must wait for this CONTINUE packet to be received before beginning any communications.
 The purpose of this packet is to ensure that the client does not have to wait for a CONTINUE packet for the creation of each stream, reducing the overall delay.